 |Venetia Studium shop in San Marco|

 Fashion in Venice has always been flamboyant and stylish.
-In the 14th Century, men wore pants with two different colors of stockings as an indicator of which societal club they belonged to.
+In the 14th Century, men wore tights with two different colors of stockings as an indicator of which societal club they belonged to.
 These were called 'Companie della Calza', literally a 'Trousers Club'.
-Over these they wore fanciful pleated jackets, robes, and hats to a degree of show usually reserved for women, with rich silk velvet brocades and lace from Burano.
+Over these they wore fanciful pleated jackets, robes, and hats to a degree of show usually reserved for women, with rich silk velvet brocades and lace from the island of Burano.

 |Masks are produced in great quantity today.
 The long beaked Plague Doctor masks can be seen on the lower left|